Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Quantum cotangent bundle of

 ensuring the consistency of the commutation relations (\ref{eq:qCotBundle}).
 Further, it was shown in \cite{arutyunov:1996} that the combinations $x \coloneq TQT^{-1}$ and $g \coloneq UPT^{-1}$ satisfy the commutation relations

-which is the natural quantization of the original Poisson structure on $T^* \mathrm{GL}_N$. \end{definition}
+which is the canonical quantization of the canonical Poisson structure on $T^* \mathrm{GL}_N$. \end{definition}

-\begin{remark} Let us note that the mirabolic subgroup appeared under the name ``Frobenius subgroup'' in \cite{arutyunov:1996}.
-In particular, the $R$-matrix above that originally arose in \emph{loc. cit.} is closely related to the $R$-matrices recovered in \cite{kalmykov:2025}.
+\begin{remark} Let us note that the mirabolic subgroup originally appeared under the name \emph{Frobenius subgroup} in \cite{arutyunov:1996}.
+The name \emph{mirabolic subgroup} came to our attention through the work \cite{kalmykov:2025}.
+The $R$-matrix recovered in \emph{loc. cit.} are closely related to the $R$-matrix $R$ in this paper.
 The more recent work \cite{kalmykov:2025b} building on \cite{kalmykov:2025} contains a quantum Hamiltonian reduction similar to ours that results in the quantum Toda lattice, whose classical limit is known \cite{feher:1997} to arise from the classical Hamiltonian reduction $N_+ \bbslash T^* \mathrm{GL}_N \sslash N_-$ where $N_\pm$ are the subgroups of upper and lower unipotent matrices.
-The quantum Hamiltonian reduction is furthermore identified with a quotient of the $(-2N)$-shifted Yangian of $\mathfrak{sl}_2$.
-We expect our algebra to be identified with a shifted affine Yangian. \end{remark}
+The quantum Hamiltonian reduction is furthermore identified with a quotient of the $(-2N)$-shifted Yangian of $\mathfrak{sl}_2$. \end{remark}